samarthagarwal/ionic-accordion-component/readme.md

 ![Image](https://image.prntscr.com/image/6tl5OGfrRWSocjTqftW2oQ.png)

-Ahora en su archivo `components.module.ts` you must import and export your component.
+Now in your file `components.module.ts` you must import and export your component.
 Your file should look like this

 ![Image](https://image.prntscr.com/image/2jIrcUIlTkamvp8KoC1uEQ.png)